derb12/pybaselines/docs/algorithms/morphological.rst

 mormol (Morphological and Mollified Baseline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.mormol` iteratively convolves the erosion of the data with a mollifying (smoothing)
+:meth:`.mormol` iteratively convolves the erosion of the data with a mollifying (smoothing)
 kernel, to produce a smooth baseline.

 .. plot::